 We utilize a nationwide contract/price list for the pricing of a significant portion of our sales.
 This contract/price list allows schools and school districts to purchase furniture without bidding and is sponsored by a nationwide purchasing organization that does not purchase products from the Company.
-By providing a public bid specification and authorized expenditures of publicly funded agencies, the organization's contract/price list enables such agencies to make authorized expenditures of taxpayer funds.
-For all sales under this contract/price list, Virco has a direct selling relationship with the purchaser, whether it is a school, a district, or another publicly funded agency.
-In addition, Virco can ship directly to the purchaser; perform delivery services at the purchaser's location; and finally bill directly to, and collect from, the purchase.
-Although Virco sells direct to hundreds of individual schools and school districts, these schools and school districts can purchase our products and services under several bids and contracts available to them.
-Approximately 64% of Virco's sales in fiscal 2023 and 69% of Virco's sales in fiscal 2022 were priced under this nationwide contract/price list.
+By providing a public bid specification and authorization service to publicly funded agencies, the organization's contract/price list enables such agencies to make authorized expenditures of taxpayer funds.
+For all sales under this contract/price list, Virco has a direct selling relationship with the purchaser; whether it is a school, a district, or another publicly funded agency.
+In addition, Virco can ship directly to the purchaser; perform delivery services at the purchaser's location; and finally bill directly to, and collect from, the purchase our products and services under several bids and contracts available to them.
+Approximately 59% of Virco's sales in fiscal 2025 and 64% of Virco's sales in fiscal 2024 were priced under this nationwide contract/price list.
 In November 2017, the Company was awarded a five-year contract extending through December 2022 along with two two-year extensions through 2026.
 If Virco were to lose its exclusive supplier status under this contract/price list, and other manufacturers were allowed to sell under this contract/price list, it could cause Virco's sales, or growth in sales, to decline.